HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

 ## Lyrics

 ```
-I can see the signs forming all around                   /// MOTHNODE
+i can see the signs forming all around                   /// MOTHNODE
-I've been seering through the skies
+i've been seering through the skies
-I've been facing wrath of gods
+i've been facing wrath of gods

-Make up your mind, brethren be damned
+make up your mind, brethren be damned
-Make up your mind, traces all around
+make up your mind, traces all around

-So it's all forgiven never count your blessings
+so it's all forgiven never count your blessings
-See I never felt the vertigos so pressing on my merit
+see I never felt the vertigos so pressing on my merit
-You just better need to heed the omens blood
+you just better need to heed the omens blood
-Seer had a vision but he never sees it all
+seer had a vision but he never sees it all

-Hate is the only thing running in my veins               /// KILLLXV
+hate is the only thing running in my veins               /// KILLLXV
-I'm a sick fuck just another product of pain
+i'm a sick fuck just another product of pain

-All of my disciples are rebels they just wanna kill
+all of my disciples are rebels they just wanna kill
-Murder on my fingertips a source of my adrenaline
+murder on my fingertips a source of my adrenaline

-All of these perpetrators that you wanna protect
+all of these perpetrators that you wanna protect
-They feeding on your soul and leading to your death
+they feeding on your soul and leading to your death

-Bloodied up bloodied up
+bloodied up, bloodied up
-Bloodied up bloodied up
+bloodied up, bloodied up

 ```